 - An acknowledgement of the successful Candidate will be published on the APS website and in the Society’s bimonthly bulletin, InPsych, and other relevant psychology and education publications in February of the year following the receipt of their Award.

 - Each successful Candidate will be presented with an Early Career Research Award plaque, which will be presented at the APS Annual Conference in the year following the receipt of their Award.
-If a successful Candidate is unable to accept the invitation to attend the Society’s Annual Conference, their plaque will be forwarded after the Conference.

 5. Application form and closing date